Skip to content

 Twenty million consoles.
 That's how many Switch 2 units Nintendo is reportedly planning to produce by the end of its current fiscal year in March 2027, according to a report from Bloomberg.
 The figure is a significant jump from the 16.5 million unit sales forecast Nintendo gave during its most recent financial report, and it comes at a time when the company is about to make the console more expensive in every major market.

 The price increases, which Nintendo announced alongside a public apology to customers, will push the US price from $449.99 to $499.99, with similar bumps in Canada (up to $679.99) and Europe (up to €499.99).
 Japan's hike hits first on May 25, with Western markets following on September 1.
-Raising prices and ramping production simultaneously is a bold move, and I think it tells you everything about how Nintendo reads its own demand data right now.
+Raising prices and ramping production simultaneously is a bold move, and I think it says a lot about how Nintendo reads its own demand data right now.

 There's already evidence that the price hike is driving a pre-emptive buying surge.
 Japanese sales data published by Famitsu for the week of May 11-17 shows 217,922 Switch 2 units sold in a single week, surpassing the previous two-week total of 214,438.
 Lifetime Switch 2 sales in Japan alone have now crossed 5.58 million.
 People are clearly rushing to buy before the price goes up, and Nintendo seems to be betting that demand won't collapse once it does.